ergor/hsrails/README.md

 To maintain high speeds you must of course build your tracks out of high-speed rails, because regular powered rails will slow you down.
 Only mix in regular powered rails in turns and slopes as mentioned above.

+If you want to stop a high speed cart quickly, for example if you have stations/stops on your route, you can use hard brake blocks with unpowered powered rails.

 ### Compiling
 This is a maven project made in intellij idea.